himkt/polaris/README.md

 bundle install
 ```

-to install these plugin.
+to install these plugins.
 You may have to install [mecab](http://taku910.github.io/mecab/) as well.

 ## Build and Use